 Search history

-The Windows search experience automatically makes suggestions and provides search history to help users as they are typing a search.
+The Windows search experience automatically makes suggestions and provides search history to help users as they’re entering a search.

 System navigation

 Pressing Alt+Tab works just like Windows 7, except that the visuals will be consistent with other parts of Windows 8.
 For example, pressing Windows key+Tab switches back to a user's most recently used Metro style app.